Silk Ribbon Embroidery Tutorial - Small Iris

 earlier lesson.

-some small Ribbon Stitches in green around them.
+and place some small Ribbon Stitches in green

 Comments